This is a functionally terrible unzip application, saved only by the fact that you get to look at a cat while using it.

 The app uses a few advanced features for Qt window appearance, including translucency, frameless/decoration-less windows and a custom window PNG overlay.

-We also enable our window to accept drag-drops, so we can drop zip files on it.
-The actual code to handle the dropping files is implemented later.
+We also enable our window to accept drag-and-drop, so we can drop zip files on it.
+The actual code to handle dropping files is implemented later.

 class MainWindow(QMainWindow, Ui_MainWindow):